ZleashX/NeuraMon/README.md

 python training.py --state simple --algo recurrentppo
 ```
 4. Run crosseval.py to cross evaluation against all models
+(Required for all models to be available, can download pre-trained model below)

 `--episodes`: Specify number of episodes each (Optional) (default = 100)
 ```